-In May 2011, the FASB issued Accounting Standards Update No. 2011-04, topic 820, Fair Value Measurement, to improve the comparability of fair value measurements presented and disclosed in financial statements prepared in accordance with United States GAAP and International Financial Reporting Standards.
+In May 2011, the FASB issued Accounting Standards Update No. 2011-04, topic 820, "Fair Value Measurement," to improve the comparability of fair value measurements presented and disclosed in financial statements prepared in accordance with United States GAAP and International Financial Reporting Standards.
 Some of the amendments clarify the Board's intent about the application of existing fair value measurement requirements.
 Other amendments change a particular principle or requirement for measuring fair value or for disclosing information about fair value measurements.
 Specifically, the guidance requires additional disclosures for fair value measurements that are based on significant unobservable inputs.
 The updated guidance is to be applied prospectively and is effective for the Company's interim and annual periods beginning January 1, 2012.
 The adoption of this guidance is not expected to have a material impact on the Company's consolidated financial statements.

 FASB Accounting Standards Update 2011-05, "Presentation of Comprehensive Income," was issued in June 2011 to be effective for fiscal years beginning after December 15, 2011.
 Comprehensive income includes certain items that are recognized as "other comprehensive income" ("OCI") and are excluded from net income.
 Examples include unrealized gains/losses on certain investments and gains/losses on derivative instruments designated as hedges.
 Under provisions of the update, the components of OCI must be presented in one of two formats: either (i) together with net income in a continuous statement of comprehensive income or (ii) in a second statement of comprehensive income to immediately follow the income statement.
 An existing option to present the components of OCI as part of the statement of changes in shareholders' equity is being eliminated.
-The Company presently has no items classified as OCI and expects the update to have minimal effect on its financial statements.
+The Company expects the update to have minimal effect on its financial statements.
+The FASB recently issued Accounting Standards Update (ASU 2011-12) that defers the effective date of the requirement to present separate line items on the income statement for reclassification adjustments of items out of accumulated other comprehensive income into net income.
+The deferral is temporary until the Board reconsiders the operational concerns and needs of financial statement users.
+The Board has not yet established a timetable for its reconsideration.